Table Of Contents

 Gold is a versatile asset.
 Depending on your needs and your strategy, you can invest in gold in a few different ways:

 Gold bullion is the name for physical gold in the form of bars or coins.
 This traditional way of investing in gold has been around for many centuries and exists even today.
 When you buy gold bullion, you own a tangible asset that has intrinsic value.
-This tangible investment cannot default like some electronic investments, and once you hold the physical gold bars or coins, you have its wealth for as long as gold retains its value.
+This tangible investment cannot default like some electronic investments, and physical gold retains value as long as gold does.

 The spot gold market deals with the immediate buying or selling of gold at current prices.
 The "spot" refers to the current market price.
 Trades are normally settled "on the spot," as opposed to a date in the future.
 If you were to invest in the spot gold market, you wouldn’t take physical delivery of the metal.
 Rather, you merely own a claim to the gold.